John T. Watkins

-John Thomas Watkins (January 15, 1854 – April 25, 1925) was an American lawyer and politician who served eight terms as a U.S. representative for Louisiana's 4th congressional district.
+John Thomas Watkins (January 15, 1854 – April 25, 1925) was an American lawyer, jurist and politician who served eight terms as a U.S. representative for Louisiana's 4th congressional district from 1905 to 1921.

 Early life and education

-John Thomas Watkins was the oldest of two sons raised by his parents, John Dyer and Mary Morrow Watkins.
+John Thomas Watkins was the oldest of two sons raised by his parents, J. D. Watkins and Mary Morrow Watkins.
 His father was a judge and State Senator in Louisiana.
 Born in Minden, Webster Parish, in 1854, John Thomas Watkins attended Minden Male Academy and spent three years at Cumberland University in Tennessee.
 He studied law and was admitted to the bar in 1878, when he began working in his fathers law practice in Minden.

+Family

 In 1879, at the age of 25, he married Elizabeth Murrell.
 As children, John T. and Elizabeth had been baptized in the same Baptist church in Minden on the same day.

+Political career

 He won election as judge of the district court three times, serving from 1892 to 1904.
 After leaving the bench, he resumed the practice of law.

 In 1902, he considered running for Congress against longtime incumbent Phanor Breazeale, but decided against it.
 Instead, he focused his attention on the Louisiana Baptist Convention, where he gave the keynote address in 1902.
 He was subsequently elected president of the convention for the 1902–1903 term.
 After completing his term as president, he decided it was time to challenge Breazeale in the 1904 election.

-Tenure
+Tenure in Congress

 Running as a Democrat, Watkins defeated Breazeale with 58 percent of the vote, taking his seat in the Fifty-ninth Congress on March 4, 1905.
 He was subsequently re-elected to the seven succeeding Congresses, serving until March 3, 1921.

 In the House, he rose to be chairman of the Committee on Revision of the Laws.
 He held that position during the Sixty-second through Sixty-fifth Congresses.

 In the 1912 presidential election, Watkins supported Champ Clark of Missouri, who as Speaker of the House had control over Watkins’ legislative priorities.
 When Clark lost the nomination to New Jersey governor Woodrow Wilson, Watkins was left on unfriendly terms with the new administration.

 The bad relationship with Wilson grew worse when Watkins initially sided with Speaker Clark in opposing Wilson's proposal for U.S. involvement in World War I. Appearing politically vulnerable, Watkins was challenged in the 1918 Democratic primary by Louisiana judge John N. Sandlin, who had served with Watkins as a delegate to the 1912 Democratic Convention, where Sandlin had supported Wilson.
 Watkins narrowly defeated Sandlin in the 1918 primary after a bitter campaign.

 Sandlin ran again in 1920 and defeated Watkins by a large margin.